DROPIDEA0/ANALYZER-DROPIDEA/replit.md

 The frontend is built using React 18.x with Inertia.js serving as the bridge between Laravel and React.
 This approach eliminates the need for a separate API layer while maintaining the benefits of a single-page application experience.
 Tailwind CSS is used for styling with comprehensive RTL support for Arabic language interfaces.

 ## Database Layer
 The application uses SQLite as the default database, providing a lightweight and file-based storage solution that's ideal for development and small to medium-scale deployments.
-The database schema includes user management and website analysis data storage.
+The database contains:
+- **Users table**: User accounts with authentication data
+- **AI API Settings**: OpenAI API configuration per user
+- **Website Analyses**: Comprehensive analysis records with JSON data storage
+- **System tables**: Laravel migrations, failed jobs, and access tokens

+**Database Status**: Fully populated with imported data including 1 user account (diaa.uddin.cv@gmail.com), 1 AI API configuration, and 3 sample website analysis records from dropidea.com.

 ## Authentication System
 Laravel Breeze is integrated to provide a complete authentication system including user registration, login, password reset, and email verification functionality.
 The authentication views and components are customized for Arabic language support.